mne-tools/mne-bids-pipeline/README.md

        limitation *per se*.
 If you think this decision should be reconsidered, please get in touch with the developers.*

-    - Faulty channels are marked as "bad" in the BIDS dataset.
+    - faulty channels are marked as "bad" in the BIDS dataset.
       While we *do* run automated bad channel detection in the `mne-study-template`, it is considered good practice to flag obviously problematic channels as such in the BIDS dataset.